 The Port of Rotterdam

 The city’s most iconic feature is its main harbour: the Port of Rotterdam.
-The seaport is the logistic core of the Netherlands, commercially functioning as the gate of Europe.
-It is actually the largest port in Europe, catering to roughly 40 million consumers in its hinterland.
-Originally, pre-war Rotterdam already bore a multitude of harbours, some of those dating back to the Middle Ages.
+When you compare this major feature in the city to what Rotterdam looked like before, the urban transformation is most visible.
+The seaport is the logistic core of the Netherlands and functions as the commercial gate of Europe.
+Moreover, it’s technically the largest port in Europe, catering to roughly 40 million consumers in its hinterland.
+Originally, pre-war Rotterdam already bore a multitude of harbours and some of those date back to the Middle Ages.
 As a result of its strategic location, the port experienced an unprecedented growth after the end of World War II.
-As a result, the city developed into the major financial hub in Western Europe it still is to this day.
+The city then developed into the major financial hub in Western Europe it still is to this day.